Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{line} learning~\cite{Zhang2017DynamicKM} has proven to be a critical component of today's educational platforms, highlighted by its significant uptick in usage during the COVID-19 pandemic~\cite{Adedoyin2020Covid19PA}.
-The remote nature of online learning makes it harder for instructors to pay attention to each individual student and provide feedback at a personalized level.
-This has motivated the investigation of artificial intelligence (AI)-based approaches to delivering personalized instruction and feedback based on measured student progress in online learning activities \cite{lindsey2014improving,reddy2016unbounded,bassen2020reinforcement}.
+\IEEEPARstart{O}{nline} learning, underscored by its substantial surge during the COVID-19 pandemic~\cite{Adedoyin2020Covid19PA}, has become a critical component of contemporary educational platforms~\cite{Zhang2017DynamicKM}.
+The lack of in-person interaction in online education poses challenges for instructors in giving personalized attention to individual students and delivering tailored feedback.
+This need for tailored feedback has motivated the exploration of AI-driven methods for providing personalized guidance and feedback in online learning based on measured student progress in online learning activities~\cite{Chou2017OpenSM}.

-\emph{Student modeling} \cite{vanlehn1988student}, and its associated research area, is an important research area since it provides information on the student factors that may be used to drive such efforts.
-There exist a wide range of student models, from those that analyze (i) student \emph{knowledge}, such as item response theory \cite{van2013handbook} and models for knowledge tracing \cite{corbett1994knowledge}, to those that analyze (ii) student \emph{behavior} within computer-based learning platforms, e.g., to detect psychological states \cite{karumbaiah2021using,yang2019active} and discover learning tendencies \cite{chan2021clickstream,yang2013turn,yao2021stimuli}.
-Since these student models are fitted from student data collected from real-world learning platforms, they are inherently prone to any biases that exist in the available data \cite{fan2019gender}.
-As a result, the research topic of \emph{de-biasing} data-driven student models has gained recent traction; studies have investigated existing algorithmic biases in educational applications \cite{gardner2019evaluating,kizilcec2020algorithmic} and explored how to impose constraints during model training to promote fairness across different student groups \cite{yao2017beyond}.
+\emph{Student modeling} \cite{vanlehn1988student} and its associated research area aims to produce analytics that may inform such personalization efforts.
+A broad spectrum of student models have emerged, including those focused on (i) evaluating student \emph{knowledge}, such as item response theory \cite{van2013handbook} and models for knowledge tracing \cite{corbett1994knowledge}, and those addressing (ii) student \emph{behavior}, for instance, to recognize psychological states \cite{yang2019active}, unveil learning tendencies \cite{chan2021clickstream}, and uncover engagement patterns in discussion forums \cite{ Sahay2023PredictingLI}.
+Because these student models are constructed using data acquired from actual learning platforms, they are naturally prone to any biases present within the accessible data \cite{fan2019gender}.
+As a result, addressing biases in data-driven student models has gained traction, and research has delved into examining inherent algorithmic biases in educational contexts \cite{kizilcec2020algorithmic}.
+The methodologies explored to mitigate bias inherited from the data include introducing constraints during model training that ensure equitable outcomes among diverse student groups~\cite{yao2017beyond}.